renode/renode-docs/source/advanced/building_from_sources.rst

         .. note::

-            On Windows 10, it is important to enable .NET 3.5 in the system before installing WiX Toolset.
+            On Windows 10, it is important to enable .NET 3.5 in the system before installing the WiX Toolset.

-            The packaging process described in this section can only be executed in Cygwin shell.
+            The packaging process described in this section can only be executed in a Cygwin shell.

-        1. Download and install `The WiX Toolset installer <http://wixtoolset.org/releases/>`_ (version at least 3.11).
+        1. Download and install the `WiX Toolset installer <http://wixtoolset.org/releases/>`_ (version at least 3.11).
         2. Add the ``zip`` package to Cygwin.

 Building